nymea/nymea-wiki/Ubuntu.md

-        guh-doc - documentation for the guh package (on-site) guh-plugins - server for home automation systems - plugins guh-tests - tests for the guh package guhd - server for home automation systems libguh1 - server for home automation systems - core library libguh1-dev - server for home automation systems - development files
+        guh-doc - documentation for the guh package (on-site) guh-plugins - server for home automation systems - plugins guh-tests - tests for the guh package guh-webinterface - Browser based user interface for guh guh-webserver - A REST-API webserver for the guh-webinterface guhd - server for home automation systems libguh1 - server for home automation systems - core library libguh1-dev - server for home automation systems - development files